opensearch-project/project-website/_posts/2024-03-26-Announcing-Data-Prepper-2.7.0.md

 For more information, please see the [`aws` extension](https://opensearch.org/docs/latest/data-prepper/managing-data-prepper/configuring-data-prepper/#aws-extension-plugins) documentation.

+This feature is experimental while we work to add more support for refreshing certain fields and dynamically updating those fields.
+In particular, the `opensearch` sink and the `kafka` plugins do not automatically refresh secrets.

 ## Other features

 * Data Prepper can now parse XML data in fields using the `parse_xml` processor.